fire2a/documentacion/docs/Cell2Fire/compile_linux.md

 make
 ```
 If it fails, is probably the `makefile` assuming `EIGENDIR = /usr/include/eigen3/`
 Locate where your distribution installs `eigen`, either using the command `nice find / -readable -type d -name eigen3 2>/dev/null` or check your distribution's documentation for `libeigen3-dev` package [^1] [^2].
-Edit `makefile` accordingly, then try making again.
+Edit `makefile` accordingly, then try building again.

 ----